xamantra/relative_scale/README.md

 ## Preview

-My base screensize when layouting these widgets is `480 x 800`.
-Source code for this preview app is [here](https://github.com/xamantra/flutter_relative_scale_example).
+My base screen size when I layout these widgets is `480 x 800`.
+The source code for this preview app is [here](https://github.com/xamantra/flutter_relative_scale_example).

 - Scaled with `RelativeScale`.
 ![Scaled](./preview/scaled.png)
-Now, look at this scaled widgets with _RelativeScale_.
-There is a difference yeah, but that's because of the system scaled sizes like the AppBar (look at the appbar's height :) ).
+Now, look at these scaled widgets with _RelativeScale_.
+There is a difference, yeah, but that's because of the system scaled sizes like the AppBar (look at the appbar's height :) ).
 Now let's forget about that and focus on the texts and the rectangle containers.
-They are definitely same sizes.
+They are the same sizes.
   <hr>

-- Normal scaling from flutter.
+- Normal scaling from a flutter.
   ![Unscaled](./preview/unscaled.png)
   Now, for unscaled sizes, no _RelativeScale_ at all.
 Well, that's quite obvious :).
 Look at the texts on the last image, they are very small comparing to the first image.
 And the rectangle containers, very big difference.